tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 Unfortunately, no. This plugin can't handle the requests that are not parsed by WordPress.
 In other words, a standalone file (PHP, CGI or something excutable) that is unrelated to WordPress can't be validated by this plugin even if it is in the WordPress install directory.

 But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
 Sometimes this kind of file has some vulnerabilities.
 This function protects your site against such a case.

+= How to resolve "Sorry, your request cannot be accepted."? =

+If you encounter this message, please refer to [this document](http://www.ipgeoblock.com/codex/you-are-not-allowed-to-access.html "Why &ldquo;Sorry, your request cannot be accepted&rdquo; ? | IP Geo Block") to resolve your blocking issue.

+If you can't solve your issue, please let me know about it on the [support forum](https://wordpress.org/support/plugin/ip-geo-block/ "View: Plugin Support &laquo;  WordPress.org Forums").
+Your logs in this plugin and "**Installation information**" at "**Plugin settings**" will be a great help to resolve the issue.

+= How can I fix "Unable to write" error? =

+When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and themes](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php | IP Geo Block").

+But some servers doesn't give read / write permission against `.htaccess` to WordPress.
+In this case, you can configure `.htaccess` files by your own hand instead of enabling "**Force to load WP core**" options.

+Please refer to "[How can I fix permission troubles?](http://www.ipgeoblock.com/codex/how-can-i-fix-permission-troubles.html 'How can I fix permission troubles? | IP Geo Block')" in order to fix this error.

 == Other Notes ==